funded opportunities

 graduate students

-When specific funded opportunities to join the lab are not advertised above, prospective students should send an email to danbeck@ou.edu outlining their research experiences, interests, and possible topics of graduate study with their CV.
+When specific funded opportunities to join the lab are not advertised above, prospective students should send an email to [email protected] outlining their research experiences, interests, and possible topics of graduate study with their CV.
 Providing sufficient detail about possible questions you would like to ask for a MS or PhD is important, as it gives a good sense of how you think about science.
 The University of Oklahoma annual deadline is December 1st for students starting in August, so please get in touch well in advance.
 Students are encouraged to consider writing a fellowship (e.g., NSF GRFP or the Ford Foundation) to help develop their interests and maximize their independence.
-Otherwise, incoming graduate students can be supported by graduate teaching assistantships, though our group actively pursues state and federal grant opportunities to provide graduate research assistantships when possible.
+Otherwise, incoming graduate students can be supported by graduate teaching assistantships, though our group actively pursues foundation and federal grants to provide graduate research assistantships whenever possible.

-When specific funded opportunities to join the lab are not advertised above, prospective students should send an email to danbeck@ou.edu outlining their research experiences, interests, and possible topics of graduate study with their CV.
+When specific funded opportunities to join the lab are not advertised above, prospective students should send an email to [email protected] outlining their research experiences, interests, and possible topics of graduate study with their CV.
 Providing sufficient detail about possible questions you would like to ask for a MS or PhD is important, as it gives a good sense of how you think about science.
 The University of Oklahoma annual deadline is December 1st for students starting in August, so please get in touch well in advance.
 Students are encouraged to consider writing a fellowship (e.g., NSF GRFP or the Ford Foundation) to help develop their interests and maximize their independence.
-Otherwise, incoming graduate students can be supported by graduate teaching assistantships, though our group actively pursues state and federal grant opportunities to provide graduate research assistantships when possible.
+Otherwise, incoming graduate students can be supported by graduate teaching assistantships, though our group actively pursues foundation and federal grants to provide graduate research assistantships whenever possible.

 postdoctoral researchers